kskovpen/TopKinFit/docs/index.md

 kf->DoFit([true/false]);
 ```

 Set the maximum number of MINUIT fits (default = 50).
 By default, this option is only relevant for TOPTOPLEPLEP.
-If doFits is set to True, the MINUIT fits can be included in TOPLEP and TOPTOPLEPHAD hypotheses evaluation.
+If DoFit() is set to True, the MINUIT fits can also be included in the TOPLEP and TOPTOPLEPHAD hypotheses evaluation.

 ```c++
 kf->SetNFitMax([number of fits]);